10 Best Jobs For Moms Working From Home

 If you’re creative, this job lets you share your ideas while making money.
 It’s a mix of work and fun, perfect for anyone who enjoys being online.

 If you’re managing your own page, it may take a while to start earning.
 But if you work for a client, you can have steady pay.
-The income might be small at first, but if you help your client succeed, you can ask for a raise.
+Recent US salary data places social media managers at around $63,000 to $74,000 per year, while freelance social media managers on Upwork often charge about $14 to $35 per hour.

 6. Graphic Designer